What Does it Take to Be a Media and Communication Worker?

 - Audio-Visual Specialist

-Are There Job Opportunities for Media and Communication Workers?
+Is There Job Demand for Media and Communication Workers?

 In 2016, there was an estimated number of 32,900 jobs in the United States for Media and Communication Worker.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Media and Communication Worker by 2026.
-The BLS estimates 3,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,400 job openings in this field each year.

 The states with the most job growth for Communication Worker are Georgia, Wisconsin, and Arkansas.
 Watch out if you plan on working in Kentucky, Alaska, or West Virginia.
 These states have the worst job growth for this type of profession.